 Defamation Law Is All That Matters In This Case; As such: Advantage Business

-Some of you out there are reading this and thinking, “Yeah right.
-The company probably made a few employees lie about the alleged purity of Superior corporate culture – and now the ‘little guy’ unfairly loses again for telling the truth.”
+Some of you may be reading this thinking, “Yeah right.
+I don’t trust the purity of Superior’s corporate culture one bit – and now the ‘little guy’ unfairly loses again for telling the truth.”

-And you know what?
-You may very well be right.
+You could be right.
 Or, you could be 100% wrong.
 Either way, it does not matter.
 What matters is the law – and this is a straightforward employer v. employee defamation case.

-To be blunt, businesses can sometimes win a defamation lawsuit even if a truthful statement is at issue.
+To be blunt, businesses can sometimes win a defamation lawsuit when a truthful statement is at issue.
 (Note: We are NOT saying that Superior is lying in any way shape or form; we’re just stating a fact about the law, separate from the Superior case.)

-Bottom line: Superior has “proof” that Vackar made a false statement of fact about the company’s professional ethics.
-As such, their chances of winning this business defamation case are greatly improved.
+Bottom line: Superior has proof that Vackar made a false statement of fact about the company’s professional ethics.
+As such, their chances of winning this business defamation case greatly improved.

 Contact A Business Defamation Lawyer

-If your business is embattled by a slander or libel situation – and you’re ready to fix the problem instead of letting it fester – get in touch with Kelly / Warner Law today.
-We have successfully handled many business defamation lawsuits involving former employees.
-Our legal motto is “quickly, discreetly and fiercely” – we know what to do to fix your issue, and we know trade libel law — like Michelangelo knew painting.
+If your business is dealing with a libel situation – and you want to fix the problem instead of letting it fester – get in touch with Kelly / Warner Law.
+We’ve successfully handled many business defamation lawsuits involving former employees.